apurba-biswas/apurba-biswas.github.io/_pages/about.md

 - Portfolio: graduate research and research internship
 - Coursework : Theoretical and Computational Physics

-Feel free to reach me by Github/e-mail by apu.biswas_at_mail.utoronto.ca
+Feel free to reach me by Github/e-mail by apu.biswas$at$mail.utoronto.ca